About

 LED Lighting

-LED lighting is present in all Park District parks and facilities.
-All outdoor park lights and interior facility lights have been transitioned to LED lighting with funding sources from ComEd grants covering nearly 50% of the total cost for an annual savings of $76,850.
+All facility lights have been transitioned to LED lighting with funding sources from ComEd grants covering nearly 50% of the total cost.

-Exterior Lighting: Converted the remaining 106 park walk lights, exterior court, and field lights to LED, reducing energy consumption by 587kW per year and saving $63,850 annually.
+Exterior Lighting: Converted remaining 118 park walk lights and exterior court and field lights to LED reducing energy consumption by 599 kW per year.

 Water

-Five cisterns installed across various Park District locations re-purpose water.
-Three cisterns collect water for irrigation, while one is designated for toilet flushing.
-These systems conserve around 1,250,000 gallons of water and save $89,980 annually.
-Cisterns are situated at Field Park, Longfellow Park, Oak Park Conservatory, and the Austin Gardens Environmental Education Center.
+Five cisterns installed across various Park District locations re-purpose water for irrigation and toilet flushing.
+These systems conserve around 1,250,000 gallons of water and save $100,857 annually.

 Learn How Cisterns Work